Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Introduction

-Our fourth method uses the directed graphs to create a filtration of posets.
+Our fourth method uses the directed graphs described above to create a filtration of preorders.
 Given a directed graph $D$ over vertices $X$ we say $x\leq y$ if there is a path from $x$ to $y$.
-From a filtration of directed graphs we obtain a filtration of posets.
-This provides natural persistence modules using poset topology.
-When $X$ is a metric space then the poset topology is not very informative.
-Its $0$th dimensional persistent homology is the same as that of the persistent homology of the standard Rips filtration $\Rips(X)$ and its higher dimensional homology groups are always trivial.
-Given pseudo-quasi-metric spaces $X$ and $Y$, and a dimension $k$.
-Let $\P(X)$ and $\P(Y)$ denote the corresponding $k$th dimensional poset persistence modules built through their associated filtration of directed graphs.
-Then $d_{int}(\P(X),\P(Y))\leq 2d_{GH}(X,Y)$.
+From a filtration of directed graphs we obtain a filtration of preorders.
+We then can construct persistence modules using poset topology (which can be generalised for all preorders, not just posets, discussed in the Appendix).
+We will call these \emph{preorder persistence modules}.
+We prove that these preorder persistence modules are stable with respect to the correspondence distortion distance.
+If $f:X\times X\to \R$ is a symmetric function, then the dimension $0$ preorder persistence module is the same as that of the persistent homology of the standard Rips filtration $\Rips(X,f)$ and its higher dimensional preorder persistence modules are always trivial.
+This implies that preorder persistence modules are describing asymmetry information.